-Years ago, drug companies were able to hide unpublished data that revealed that most of the benefits of anti-depressants was due to the placebo effect!
+Years ago, drug companies were able to hide unpublished data revealed that most of the benefits of anti-depressants were due to the placebo effect!
 That’s right; if an anti-depressant was used in a study, and it was not effective, the drug companies were able to prevent the study from being published!

 This was first described by my friend and colleague, Irving Kirsch, PhD, in his ground-breaking book, The Emperor’s New Drugs: Exploding the Antidepressant Myth.

 Medical hypnosis has been medically proven to be effective for: